Last Updated on January 11, 2022

 - How many people will be traveling with you?

-- Will you be mostly in RV parks or boondocking in the middle of nowhere?
+- Will you be mainly in RV parks or boondocking in the middle of nowhere?

-- Will your trips are short or will you be living in the RV?
+- Will your trips be short, or will you be living in the RV?

 There are different classes of RV, each with specifications that meet your needs based on the answers to these questions.
 Depending on the class that best works for you, these are the top picks for you to consider.